Tyrone Intermediate Football Championship: Honours

-The trophy presented to the winners is the Paddy Cullen Cup.
 The winners of the Tyrone Intermediate Football Championship qualify for the Ulster Intermediate Club Football Championship, representing their county, later that year.

+Six clubs have went on to Ulster glory after winning Tyrone:- Brackaville (1999), Pomeroy (2004, 2016), Trillick (2008), Cookstown (2009, 2012), Moy (2017) and Galbally (2022).

-The winners can then go on to compete in the All-Ireland Intermediate Club Football Championship.
+The Ulster winners can then go on to compete in the All-Ireland Intermediate Club Football Championship.
+Cookstown (2010, 2013) and Moy (2018) have went on to claim the All-Ireland after winning Ulster.

-The winners of the Tyrone Intermediate Football Championship also gain promotion to Division 1 (until 2007 Division 1B) of the Tyrone All-County Football league for the following season, regardless of their final standing in the Division 2 league that year.
+The winners of the Tyrone Intermediate Football Championship also gain promotion to Division 1 (from 1999 until 2007 Division 1B) of the Tyrone All-County Football league for the following season, regardless of their final standing in the Division 2 league that year.
 Therefore as the winners compete in the Tyrone Senior Football Championship the following year, the holders do not defend their title.